WordPress/performance/plugins/web-worker-offloading/readme.txt

 Please monitor your analytics once activating to ensure all the expected events are being logged.
 At the same time, monitor your INP scores to check for improvement.

+This plugin relies on the [Partytown 🎉](https://partytown.builder.io/) library by Builder.io, released under the MIT license.
+This library is in beta and there are quite a few [open bugs](https://github.com/BuilderIO/partytown/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+The [Partytown configuration](https://partytown.builder.io/configuration) can be modified via the `wwo_configuration` filter.
+For example:

+`
+<?php
+add_filter( 'wwo_configuration', function ( $config ) {
+	$config['mainWindowAccessors'][] = 'wp'; // Make the wp global available in the worker (e.g. wp.i18n and wp.hooks).
+	return $config;
+} );
+`

 == Frequently Asked Questions ==

 = Why are my offloaded scripts not working and I see a 404 error in the console for `partytown-sandbox-sw.html`? =

 If you find that your offloaded scripts aren't working while also seeing a 404 error in the console for a file at `/wp-content/plugins/web-worker-offloading/build/partytown-sandbox-sw.html?1727389399791` then it's likely you have Chrome DevTools open with the "Bypass for Network" toggle enabled in the Application panel.

+= Where can I report security bugs? =

+The Performance team and WordPress community take security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+To report a security issue, please visit the [WordPress HackerOne](https://hackerone.com/wordpress) program.

+= How can I contribute to the plugin? =

+Contributions are always welcome!
+Learn more about how to get involved in the [Core Performance Team Handbook](https://make.wordpress.org/performance/handbook/get-involved/).

+The [plugin source code](https://github.com/WordPress/performance/tree/trunk/plugins/web-worker-offloading) is located in the [WordPress/performance](https://github.com/WordPress/performance) repo on GitHub.

+== Changelog ==

+= 0.1.0 =

+* Initial release.